-We turn thousands of bushels of recycled oyster shells each year into habitat for millions of oysters planted in the Bay and its rivers.
+We turn 2,000 bushels of recycled oyster shells each year into habitat for millions of oysters planted in the Bay and its rivers.
 Once the recycled shells are cleaned and cured, CBF places them in huge water tanks containing millions of microscopic oyster larvae, which then attach to the shells.
 On average, each recycled shell can become home to dozens of those baby oysters, called spat.
 CBF provides the spat-on-shell to its oyster gardeners and plants them in rivers and the Bay to grow and expand oyster reefs.

 Oyster shells are becoming increasingly scarce.
 Through the Save Oyster Shells recycling program, shells that would typically be thrown away are saved and used in a variety of oyster restoration projects.